WebAssembly/component-model/design/mvp/CanonicalABI.md

 non-`async`-lowered calls to non-`async`-lifted `async` function calls can be implemented by the engine as a normal synchronous native function call.

-Additionally, the engine can allocate the per-thread/task ABI state below *lazily* to avoid overhead on small cross-component calls.
-To assist in this optimization, threads are put into their own `ComponentInstance.threads` table to reduce interference from the other kinds of handles.

 Threads are represented in the Canonical ABI by the `Thread` class defined in this section.
 The `Thread` class is implemented in terms of the stack-switching primitives defined in the previous section and contains an optional mutable